• DESIGN

 RESEARCH DESIGN

 After what proved to be a “disappointing” wage hike at our partner firm, a random sample of workers was chosen to participate in an anonymous employee satisfaction survey (treatment) intended to enable worker voice.
 In this survey, respondents were asked for feedback on job conditions, supervisor performance, wages, workplace environment, and overall job satisfaction.
-To understand the relationship between wage increases, wage expectations, and the effects of our voice intervention, we use three main sources of data for the analysis: a survey designed to learn about wage hike expectations of workers before they were made aware of the annual minimum wage hike, an employee satisfaction survey that served as our voice intervention after the wage hike was implemented, and firm administrative data.
+To understand the relationship between wage increases, wage expectations, and the effects of our voice intervention, we use three main sources of data for the analysis:

 MEASURING OUTCOMES